nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

       Default path: `"data/FinancialList.txt"`.
    - `BUDGET_FILE_PATH`: `String` constant storing the path to the file where budget data is saved.
       Default path: `"data/Budget.txt"`.
-   - `logger`: `Logger` instance for logging information and errors for debugging and tracking purposes.
+   - `logger`: `Log` instance for logging information and errors for debugging and tracking purposes.

 <ins>Implementation Details</ins>